SebDuf/react-testing-catharsis-example/README.md

-The goal of this project is to create a boilerplate for a production ready React/Typescript application that is already setup to test using Enzyme, Cypress and Puppeteer.
+The goal of this project is to create a boilerplate for a production ready React/Typescript application that is already setup to test using Enzyme, Cypress, Puppeteer and Storybooks.

-The project was initialized using [Create React App](https://github.com/facebook/create-react-app) for Typescript and
+The project was initialized using [Create React App](https://github.com/facebook/create-react-app) for Typescript

 ### Install